Skip to main content

 Proactive Screening: A Key to Educational Success

 Screening is one of the most effective ways to catch language delays early and help students build strong literacy skills from the start.
-Innovative tools like LanguageScreen empower educators with efficient, accurate, and research-backed methods to identify at-risk students before they fall behind.
-By integrating LanguageScreen into routine assessments, schools can ensure that every child gets the support they need to succeed (Hulme et al., 2024).
+Innovative tools give educators efficient, accurate, research-backed methods to identify at-risk students before they fall behind.
+By integrating oral language screening into routine assessments, schools can ensure that every child gets the support they need to succeed.

 Discover how oral language unlocks lifelong learning with our white paper,